flame-engine/flame/doc/flame/collision_detection.md

 ### Collision order

-If a `PositionComponent` collides with more than one other object within a given time step, then the `onCollision` callbacks will be called in an essentially random order.
+If a `Hitbox` collides with more than one other `Hitbox` within a given time step, then the `onCollision` callbacks will be called in an essentially random order.
 In some cases this can be a problem, such as in a bouncing ball game where the trajectory of the ball can differ depending on which other object was hit first.
 To help resolve this the `collisionsCompletedNotifier` listener can be used - this triggers at the end of the collision detection process.

-An example of how this might be used is to add a local variable in your `PositionComponent` to save the other components with which this one is colliding:
+An example of how this might be used is to add a local variable in your `PositionComponent` to save the other components with which it's colliding:
 `List<PositionComponent> collisionComponents = [];`.
 The `onCollision` callback is then used to save all the other `PositionComponent`s to this list:

 ```dart